-Outlines HIV transmission risk (based on “HIV Medicine and Science: Transmission Considerations”)
+This factsheet from the Center for HIV & Law Policy, published in 2017, outlines HIV transmission risk (based on “HIV Medicine and Science: Transmission Considerations”).

 Reports analysis of recent studies on per-act HIV transmission risk and modifying factors.
 Includes risk associated with blood transfusion, vertical exposure, sexual exposures, and parenteral exposures.
 Finds the risk of HIV acquisition varied widely, with risk from sexual transmission substantially reduced by combined use of condoms and antiretroviral treatment of HIV-infected partners.